Module 3.2: The Three Pillars of Observability

 |---|---|---|

-| Counter | Cumulative total (only goes up) | Total requests, total errors |
+| Counter | Cumulative total that only ever increases (resets only on process restart) | Total requests, total errors, bytes sent |

-| Gauge | Current value (goes up and down) | Active connections, queue depth |
+| Gauge | Instantaneous value that can go up or down | Active connections, queue depth, free memory |

-| Histogram | Distribution of values | Request latency distribution |
+| Histogram | Distribution of values bucketed for percentile calculation | Request latency distribution |

 Section titled “2.3 Metric Strengths and Weaknesses”| Strengths | Weaknesses |